 My family loves to have it street food style!
 So I fill a pita with chicken, add lettuce, tomatoes, some pickled onions, fresh parsley, tzatziki sauce or tahini sauce, and a squirt of lemon juice.

-You can also make a platter with the meat as the main and have a side of rice and salad on the side.
-If you prefer roasted potatoes to rice you can do that too.
+You can also make a platter with the meat as the main and have a side of rice and Delicious Greek Salad on the side.
+If you prefer oven baked potatoes to rice you can do that too.
 We still like to have either pita or naan on the table even if we’re not making a wrap.

 Grilled chicken shawarma is homemade using fresh spices without any additives or preservatives.
 Chicken is a lean source of protein and all of the spices have antioxidants and anti-inflammatory properties.